Blog

 Bottom line

-In an industry obsessed with AAA budgets and live-service behemoths, Wheelie Life proves a single dev with sharp bike physics and a feel for community can still wheelie past the competition — no corporate pit crew required.
+In an industry obsessed with AAA budgets and live-service behemoths, Wheelie Life proves a single developer with sharp bike physics and a feel for community can still stand out.